auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.
-Both are examples of a "KDF in feedback mode" from [NIST SP 800-108: Recommendation for Key Derivation Using Pseudorandom Functions](https://csrc.nist.gov/pubs/sp/800/108/upd1/final)
+Both are examples of a "KDF in feedback mode" from [NIST SP 800-108](https://csrc.nist.gov/pubs/sp/800/108/r1/upd1/final):
+Recommendation for Key Derivation Using Pseudorandom Functions.

     i = (output block number, typically 0 but also [1..] for longer outputs) U 1 = HMAC (Password, Salt + INT_32_BE(i))